KJWybo018/Portfolio/README.md

 # Portfolio
-This is the code for my personal portfolio website.
+This website files is organized for my own personal use that can display my personal projects and information about me for job applications.